Ujas-Goti/CS401_Group-4_Communications_System/Group4 SRS Document.md

 4.3.
 Performance Requirements	[8](#performance-requirements)

 1. # **Purpose** {#purpose}

-   This document outlines the requirements for the communications system

-   This SRS defines the requirements for a communication system for a very large organization.
-The goal is to provide both **synchronous (real-time)** and **asynchronous (delayed)** chat functionalities with support for **private and group chats**.
-IT administrators will be able to **monitor all chat logs**, while general users will have restricted access to their own conversations.
+   This SRS document outlines and defines the requirements of a communication system for a very large organization.
+The goal is to provide both synchronous(real-time) and asynchronous(delayed) chat functionalities with the support for private and group chats.
+IT administrators will have access to monitor all chat logs, while general users will have restricted access to their own conversations.

-   1. ## **Scope** {#scope}
+   1.1 ## **Scope** {#scope}

-      This document will catalog the user, system, and hardware requirements for the Communication System.
-We will not, however, document how these requirements will be implemented.
+   This document will catalog the user, the system, and the hardware requirements for the communication system.
+It will not, however, document how these requirements will be implemented.

+   1.2 ## **Definitions, Acronyms, Abbreviations** {#definitions,-acronyms,-abbreviations}

+     GUI – Graphical User Interface

+     TCP/IP – Transmission Control Protocol / Internet Protocol

+     IT User – Administrator with monitoring privileges

+     General User – Employee with standard chat privileges

+   1.3. ## **References** {#references}

+     Group project descriptions slide (08282025.odp) pg.12

+     Developing Requirements lecture slides (developing_requirements.odp)

+   	 SRS Template.docx

 1.1